The Science Of Rubs

 Adding spices in advance does little to benefit the meat below the surface because they cannot penetrate.
 You should read this article to see how salt gets sucked in.
 Read more about why rubs and marinades don't penetrate in my article on marinating.

 You need more salt on a pork shoulder than on pork ribs because a shoulder is thicker.
 You need more salt on rib roast than a ribeye steak, and more on a ribeye steak than on skirt steak.
 You need more salt on chicken breasts than on thighs or drums.
+You need more salt on the thick part of a leg of lamb than on the thin part.
 You don't need more spices on any of these because they don't penetrate.
 Keeping salt and the other Ss separate lets you apply the right amount of each.

 There are other good reasons to keep them separate: (1) You do not need any salt at all on cured meats like a ham, bacon, or corned beef, but you might want sugar, savory, and spicy.
 (2) Nowadays almost all turkeys and many ribs, pork loins, chickens, and other meats are injected with a salt solution either at the processor or at home.
 And this trend is not going away.
 Many readers tell me they cannot find ribs that have not been pumped.
 Meat that is labeled "enhanced" or "flavor enhanced" or "self-basting" or "basted" has been injected with a brine at the packing plant.
 Kosher meat has also been treated with salt at the plant.
 (3) Some people like more or less salt than others.
 By keeping it separate you can tailor saltiness to your taste.
 (4) Some people are on salt restricted diets, although when you do the math, the salt used in preparing meat, up to 1/2 teaspoon per pound, is way below your limit.
 (5) Some rubs are mixed with oil, and salt dissolves in water.
 If you apply it first, the water in the meat will pull it in.
 Then the oil won't interfere.
 (6) Leaving salt out of the mix also gives you room to add a finishing salt just before serving.
 A sprinkle of large grain salt on a steak as soon as it comes off the grill give it real pop.